Listen to This Article:

 7. Obtain Restaurant Licenses and Permits

-Opening a restaurant requires the necessary licenses and permits, pertinent to the city and state you live in.
-Licenses and permits will also depend on your restaurant type and if you plan to sell liquor.
+You’ll need licenses and permits pertinent to the city and state where your restaurant is located.
+Licenses and permits will also be specific to your restaurant type and whether you plan to sell liquor.

-Be aware that some of these can take a long time to obtain, so try and get a head start on this process.
-Since this process can be complicated, sometimes it’s best to hire a specialized lawyer who can help take care of this more grueling work for you.
+Be aware that some of these can take a long time to obtain, so try to get a head start on this process.
+Because this process can be complicated, sometimes it’s best to hire a specialized lawyer who can help take care of this more grueling work for you.

 Types of Restaurant Licenses You May Need